 Neurological changes in the aging brain, coordination in aging, neurological changes in motor learning, effect of nicotine on the brain, vertigo in the elderly

 Normal aging is accompanied by a decline in motor functions, which affects quality of life.
-These changes are caused by age-related changes in the brain.
+These changes are associated with age-related changes in the brain.
 It remains unclear how age-related changes in brain structure, function, and connectivity influence motor performance.
-We study how these changes in structural and functional brain interactions can explain deficits in motor functioning.
+Therefore, we study how these changes in structural and functional brain interactions can explain deficits in motor functioning.

 Approximately 1 child in every classroom has Developmental Coordination Disorder (DCD), yet not every child currently receives a diagnosis.
 The diagnosis is more frequently made in boys than in girls.
 Children with DCD are often described as clumsy and may experience a variety of problems.
 They struggle with coordination, estimating movements, planning tasks, or maintaining balance.
 Specifically, children with DCD may face difficulties with various tasks such as writing, tying shoelaces, swimming, running, or hopping.